They’ve been there for us through the dark days and supported us when times were uncertain.

 Be Kind – Always

 This should go without saying, and it’s something we encourage in “normal” times anyway, but an extra dose of kindness will go a long way in the current situation.
 Remember that the people behind the businesses you love are individuals and families who have risked everything to keep their business going.
 They’ve stressed about how to pay their staff, worried over unpaid bills and fought hard to offer something special during difficult times.
-This situation is new to everyone, so give an encouraging smile, remember your p’s and q’s and appreciate the fact that things won’t be the same as they were pre-lockdown, but everyone is doing their best.
+Things won’t be exactly the same as they were pre-lockdown, but everyone is doing their best.

 Support, Not Shame